Title

 • Friendly work environment

-• Healthcare plan which includes medical, dental and vision benefits (generous portion of the employee premium is paid by NBFA)
+• Health coverage includes medical and dental benefits (generous portion of premium paid by NBFA)

-• Life & AD&D, Long-Term & Short-Term Disability Insurance
+• Life, AD & D, Long-Term and Short-Term Disability Insurance

 • Professional Development Opportunities

-10+ paid national holidays plus the school closes during the last week of the year, for Spring Break and Summer Vacation
+• Ten (10)+ paid holidays plus school closes year-end, for Spring Break and Summer Vacation

 Requirements